wolftype/ohio/README.md

 ### Composing Signal Functions:

-The basic idea of FRP is that you combine very basic signals (like a sinewave or a keyboard key) into signal functions (functions that create signals) and then start and stop the behaviors.
+The basic idea of FRP is that you combine signals (like a sinewave or a keyboard key) into signal functions (functions that create signals) and then start and stop the behaviors.